The goal of this exercise is to join together the

 You should arrange for some predictable fraction of the input records to be missing, so you can verify that you are correctly handling clearing the corresponding state.

 FilterFunction on the TaxiRides.
-It drops all START events, and every 1000th END event.
+It drops all END events, and every 1000th START event.

 The result of this exercise is a data stream of

 Tuple2<TaxiRide, TaxiFare> records, one for each distinct

 rideId.
 You should ignore the END events, and only join the event for the START of each ride with its corresponding fare data.

 In order to clearly see what is happening, create side outputs where you collect each unmatched

 OnTimer method of the

 Once the join is basically working, don’t bother printing the joined records.
 Instead, print to standard out everything going to the side outputs, and verify that the results make sense.
 If you use the filter proposed above, then you should see something like this.
 These are

 TaxiFare records that were stored in state for a time, but eventually discarded because the matching